Luna HR Docs

 Leave fields

-| Field | Required | Format | Notes | |-------|----------|--------|-------| | Employee | Yes | Text | Match by email or full name | | Leave type | Yes | Text | Must match an existing leave type | | Start date | Yes | Date | | | End date | Yes | Date | | | Days | No | Number | Calculated automatically if omitted | | Status | Yes | Text | approved, pending, rejected, cancelled, taken | | Notes | No | Text | |
+| Field | Required | Format | Notes | |-------|----------|--------|-------| | Employee | Yes | Text | Match by email or full name | | Leave type | Yes | Text | Must match an existing leave type | | Start date | Yes | Date | | | End date | Yes | Date | | | Days | Yes | Number | Must be greater than 0 | | Status | Yes | Text | approved, pending, rejected, cancelled, taken, draft | | Notes | No | Text | |

 Expense fields